D-Bits/Cleese/README.md

 # Project-Initializers

+ATTENTION: This project has been depreciated, and is no longer maintained.
+Please see the [Gingerbread](https://github.com/D-Bits/d-bits.github.io) repo for its replacement.

 A Python3-based program to scaffold various different types of projects, with specific configurations.
 See in individual files for further documentation.
 Executables made with PyInstaller.

 ## File Guide